-The implementation of managed lanes has received much attention in recent year to facilitate the growing congestion problems in many urban transportation networks where right of way constraints are prohibitive to capacity expansions.
+The implementation of managed lanes has received much attention in recent years to facilitate the growing congestion problems in many urban transportation networks where right of way constraints limit capacity expansion.
 This is further accentuated by the growing need for additional funding sources to provide new transportation infrastructure.
 The managed lane concept provides a wide range of objectives and strategies that can be used to address the ephemeral nature of traffic demand in a transportation system.
-The growing public acceptance of congestion as a way of life, particularly in the urban regions, is perpetuated by the realization by most that new infrastructural capacity will not fully eliminate the congestion characteristics in the transportation system.
-Managed lane concepts, if implemented effectively, provide an "escape valve" away from the congested system for a selected few that value and need the occasional reliable transportation network.
+The reluctant public acceptance of congestion as a way of life, particularly in the urban regions, is perpetuated by the realization by most that new infrastructural capacity will not fully eliminate the congestion characteristics in the transportation system.
+Managed lane concepts, if implemented effectively, provide an "escape valve" away from the congested system for a selected few that value and occasionally need a reliable transportation alternative.

 The flexibility embedded within the implementation of managed lanes is dictated to a large extent by the volatile nature of the traffic characteristics and the priorities placed on the key objectives to be met.
 Many objectives exist and can be classified into three main components: congestion management, project funding, and system operations.
-The optimal achievement of all possible objectives is not always possible, given that they counteract and therefore yield conflicting outcomes.
-The development of a set of complementary strategies must therefore create a balance that weights the various elements to provide the most suited outcomes for a given corridor.
+The optimal achievement of all possible objectives is not always possible, given that they may counteract and can yield conflicting outcomes.
+Therefore, a set of complementary strategies must be developed to balance that weights the various elements to provide the most suited outcomes for a given corridor.

-Traffic demand typically evolves with changes to the economic, social and technological characteristics of a corridor such that a very different set of strategies and level of flexibility may be required to maintain set defined objectives over the life of a managed lane project - even if the objectives are the same in nature between two distinct corridors.
+Traffic demand typically evolves with changes to the economic, social and technological characteristics of a corridor such that a very different set of strategies and level of flexibility may be required to maintain defined objectives over the life of a managed lane project - even if the objectives are the same in nature between two distinct corridors.
 A careful consideration of the markets to be served, their inherent characteristics and the future growth trends in the corridor must be evaluated and monitored to ensure that the proper strategies are selected during implementation of the managed lane.
 These strategies may even need to vary within the same corridor depending on the diversity of markets that the managed lane corridor serves.